German occupation of the Rhineland

 On 7 March 1936 German troops marched into the Rhineland.
 This action was directly against the Treaty of Versailles which had laid out the terms which the defeated Germany had accepted.
-It was Hitler’s first illegal act in foreign relations since coming to power in 1933 and it threw the European allies, especially France and Britain, into confusion.
-What should they do about his actions?
+This move, in terms of foreign relations, threw the European allies, especially France and Britain, into confusion.
+What should they do about it?

 These documents reveal the motives and attitudes of the British government as they discuss their options.
 They are all extracts from the minutes of the Cabinet meeting on 11 March 1936.